Siddesh1304/Apple-web-page-clone/README.md

 # Apple-web-page-clone
-Apple-webpage clone with Html and Css Responsive
+Apple-webpage clone with Html and Css and Responsive  webpage